 - 1. Request from the Program Director a Limited License request form at midterm of the second Fall semester, only if a B or higher in course work and in clinic is obtained. - 2.
-Any student with affective behavioral issues/conferences need not apply. - 3.
+Any student with affective behavioral issues/conferences cannot apply. - 3.
 Complete and submit the form to the Program Director for signature. - 4.
-The student then is to apply and communicate with SCRQSA for additional information if needed.
+The student then is to apply and communicate with SCRQSA for additional information if needed. - 5.
+The limited certification will expire at the time of graduation. - 6.
+One the student receives the ARRT documentation they are to reapply to the SCRQSA for a "Radiologic Technologist- Permanent."
+Certificate.